Virgula0/EmailDetector/README.md

 # EmailDetector
-This script detect if a victim click on your spammer link via email.
-It will notify you at your personal email.
+This script detect if a victim click on your spammer link via email and you can retrivied information about his email and his passoword if it will insert data.
+It will notify you at your personal email automatically.

 LEGGIMI [ITA]